Scan to download

 2. Decentralized asset management platform Hashnote completes $5 million financing, with investment from Cumberland Labs

-Decentralized asset management platform Hashnote received $5 million in investment support from the Web3 incubator Cumberland Labs.
+Decentralized asset management platform Hashnote received $5 million in investment support from Web3 incubator Cumberland Labs.
 Based in Chicago, Cumberland will become the first market maker on Hashnote.

 3. Fixed-rate DeFi platform developer Term Labs completes $2.5 million seed round financing, led by Electric Capital